Use formulas in columns

 Fusion Tables supports creating a new column populated with the result of a formula on numbers in other columns.

-To create a new formula column, choose Edit > Add formula column.
+To create a new formula column, choose Edit > Change columns > New > Formula column.

 Supported formulas include:

 Use column names in the formula.
 Add single quotes around column names that include spaces or special characters.
 Separate a list of items with commas.

 The formula will use the first column it finds of that name.
 To use a later column with the same name, provide an index number.
 For example, 'Year(2)' refers to the second column with name Year.